 4. Find at least one – ideally more – real-life groups of similarly-minded people in your community, and then join them … and actually turn up!
 It might be ARM, a positive birth group, a group focused on knitting, healthy eating, yoga, spirituality or bodywork, depending on what you’re into, or it might be something completely different, but I have noticed that, for many people, having a regular ‘real-life’ outlet with people you can talk to about birth-related stuff really helps.

 5. Keep in touch with pre-course, non-midwifery friends too, and you might even try having a conversation not about midwifery sometimes!
 (Radical thought, I know!)
 It’s tempting to isolate yourself from your other friends – and goodness knows you’ve got enough on with your assignments and placements – but even a biweekly or monthly get-together with your friends and/or a group you can relate to can keep you grounded.
-I’m not sure I would have got through my degree (and I certainly wouldn’t have a PhD) without my non-midwife friends.
+I’m not sure I would have got through my degree (and I KNOW I wouldn’t have a PhD) without my non-midwife friends.

 6. Create or join an online community, especially if you feel isolated from like-minded people in real life.
 Join a facebook group – you’re welcome to come play on my page – click like and then tick ‘get notifications’ to see what we’re chatting about or find cool people on instagram.
 There’s the relaxed midwives facebook group and lots of other places where you’ll find like-minded people.
 You might want to subscribe to a group, website or blog feed.
 Find people or groups who inspire you, and sign up to get their e-newsletter.
-Join AIMS, or a similar organisation in your country, and know you’re not alone.
+Join a birth-related organisation in your country, and know you’re not alone.
 Helping to raise funding or awareness for an organisation or cause whose goals you share can help channel frustration into positive action and with a bit of luck you’ll meet people who share your concerns and your passions and you can swap ideas and solutions.